reliablerascal/fort-washington/README.md

 See also my Columbia Lede class presentation [river side, not Riverside](https://docs.google.com/presentation/d/1ZwO5fan_ltLzFTe16mZ3CVEGW-FTXvENLcBm89uCm5U/edit#slide=id.g260a9537d66_0_40) for a deeper dive into my process specific to rendering the unofficial trail.

-Here's a prototype draft of my story, <strong>[New York's Isolated Park on the Hudson](https://reliablerascal.github.io/fort-washington/)</strong>, as published on my GitHub.
+Here's a prototype draft of my story, <strong>[New York's Isolated Park on the Hudson](https://reliablerascal.github.io/fort-washington/)</strong>.
+At this time (January 2024) I'm in conversation with a New York outlet about developing this story for publication.
+See also a similar map-based story I published with [Streetsblog Chicago](https://chi.streetsblog.org/2023/09/11/how-can-we-better-link-the-far-southeast-sides-disconnected-network-of-public-parks); because CMS restrictions confined the map to an iFrame, I also have a [self-published version](https://reliablerascal.github.io/bike-far-southeast/).

 ## Data sources
 |Data Source|Description|